KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 Ranger / Sentry
 ---------------

-If you’ve changed the default Ranger or Sentry permissions then you will need to add permissions for Kylo and NiFi.
+If you’ve changed the default Ranger or Sentry permissions, then you will need to add permissions for Kylo and NiFi.

 :doc:`../security/EnableRangerAuthorizationGuide`